highcharts-for-python/highcharts-stock/docs/_versus_alternatives.rst

     By far, this is the most common approach to integrating Highcharts into your Python code.
-As a developer, you know that your JavaScript front-end will be using Highcharts JS.
+As a developer, you know that your JavaScript front-end will be using Highcharts Stock.
 So you work in your Python backend to deliver the data to your front-end that your front-end will need.
+Simple, right?
+Often, more complicated than one might think.

     There are many patterns for rolling your own Highcharts + Python implementation, but the patterns I have seen most often include: